Healthdirect Free Australian health advice you can count on.

 Vitamin A supplements

-There is also some evidence that having too much vitamin A over many years can affect your bones, making them more likely to fracture (break) as you get older.
+There is some evidence that having too much vitamin A over many years can affect your bones, making them more likely to fracture (break) as you get older.

 This is important for older people to consider, especially post-menopausal females, who are already at increased risk of osteoporosis.